-Coming to office in the wake of the WTO's 1999 Seattle debacle, the Bush Administration recognized the importance of launching new global trade negotiations to open markets and spur growth and development.
+Coming to office in the wake of the 1999 failure to launch new WTO negotiations in Seattle, the Bush Administration recognized the importance of launching new global trade negotiations to open markets and spur growth and development.
 Our leadership-in conjunction with the European Union, many developing countries, and others-was instrumental in launching the Doha Development Agenda (DDA), against long odds.
-The Administration also played a key role in enlarging and strengthening the WTO by adding China and Taiwan to its ranks.
+The United States is committed to the goal of completing the DDA by the agreed deadline of 2005.
+The Administration also played a key role in enlarging and strengthening the WTO by adding China and Taiwan to its ranks, building on the hard work of the Congress and previous Administrations.
 By adding these important economies to the WTO, we are helping to ensure that China and Taiwan commit to a rules-based, open system of trade that will expand opportunities for Americans in these markets.
 Since 1995, the United States has helped add 17 new members to the WTO-and efforts are in train to add Russia and other nations in the future.

-The United States is committed to the goal of completing the DDA by the agreed deadline of 2005.
 To maximize the likelihood of success, the United States is also invigorating a drive for regional and bilateral FTAs.
 These agreements promote and reinforce the powerful links among commerce, economic reform, development, and investment, thereby strengthening security and the momentum for free and open societies.
 Under NAFTA, U.S. trade with Mexico almost tripled and trade with Canada nearly doubled; as important, all three members have become more competitive internationally.
 NAFTA proved definitively that both developed and developing countries gain from free-trade partnerships.
 It enabled Mexico to bounce back quickly from its 1994 financial crisis, launched the country on the path of becoming a global economic competitor, and supported its transformation to a more open democratic society.